brada954/restshell/README.md

 NOTE: This repository is still getting structured and some key features are still being developed.
 Future changes may break current usage patterns until settled.

 ## Overview
 RestShell is a command line driven program to execute commands and tests against REST API's or other services.
-Commands are intended to simplify the developer experience exercising the system as well as create repeatable tests that can easily be used by testers and developers in different environments.
+Restshell can extend its command library with custom commands to simplify interacting with specific applications or environments.

-RestShell has a scripting and analysis facilities to implement repeatable and disectable tests.
-Tests can be added through specialized commands to handle complex systems, or tests can leverage the basic capabilities and more extensive scripting.
-Tests can also handle verification needs as well as benchmarking and load testing.
+RestShell includes scripting and assertion facilities to implement repeatable and automated tests similar to unit testing frameworks.
+Tests can use the provided commands within scripts or developers can create specialized commands for more complex needs.
+Restshell commands can help with benchmarking and load testing as well.

-The benefit of RestShell is it is easy to build and maintain a library of tests that can be exectued in automation systems as well as easy to use in developer environments when isolating issues under debug.
+RestShell was designed to be used in test and developer environments to help ensure developers can reproduce issues discovered in testing as well as isolating the specific functions that have issues.
 Best practices can be used to ensure scripts work in various environments.

-Note: Developers are encouraged to develop their own commands to target the API's they are testing.
+> Note: Developers are encouraged to develop custom commands targeting their application needs.
+A custom command that executes a logon to a custom app would be easier to use then a generic post command and extracting authentication tokens.
 Many of the ease-of-use features are part of private commands not included in the public version.

-Stay tuned for more examples demonstrating these capabilities as the generic commands get updated (see restshell-example repository).
+See the restshell-example repository to an example on building a custom Restshell.

 ## Build
 Assuming the go environment is setup correctly, get the code: